 That all depends on their ‘Maximum UC’ and whether or not they qualify for a ‘work allowance’.
-A couple aged over 25, with 2 children born before April 2017, and £500 eligible housing costs, would stop being entitled to UC when they earned £2680.00 net a month or around £42,000 gross pa (assuming just one of them is working).
+A couple aged over 25, with two children born before April 2017, and £500 eligible housing costs, would stop being entitled to UC when they earned £2680.00 net a month or around £42,000 gross pa (assuming just one of them is working).

-Whereas a single 24 year old with no rent to pay would stop being entitled to UC once he earned £400 net a month!
+Whereas a single 24 year old with no rent to pay would stop being entitled to UC once they earned £400 net a month!

 Examples: The following table assumes that the claimant has no unearned income and that their Maximum UC includes a Housing Costs Element.